 - A timeline of when tasks within your strategy will be completed

 - Key performance indicators you will be tracking

 - A description of your business’s target market and customer needs

 Learning how to write a marketing plan forces you to think through the important steps that lead to an effective marketing strategy.
 A plan will also help keep you focused on your high-level goals.

 Whether you’re a team trying to set smarter marketing goals, a consultant trying to set your client in the right direction, or a one-person team trying to introduce structure, a solid marketing plan shows that your marketing strategies are backed up by research.

 How to create a marketing plan (jump ahead to each section):

 Our professional marketing plan templates will help you with #8.

 The scope of your marketing plan varies depending on its purpose or the type of organization it’s for.
-For example, you could create a plan that provides an overview of a company’s entire marketing strategy, or simply focus on a specific channel like SEO, social media marketing, content marketing, influencer marketing, event marketing or online reputation management.
+For example, you could create a marketing plan that provides an overview of a company’s entire marketing strategy, or simply focus on a specific channel like SEO, social media marketing, content marketing, influencer marketing, event marketing or online reputation management.

 1. Simple Executive Summary